 MAT2501, an orally-administered, encochleated formulation of the broad spectrum IV-only aminoglycoside antibiotic agent amikacin, utilizes the Company's proprietary, lipid-crystal, nanoparticle delivery technology.
-Amikacin is currently used to treat different types of chronic and acute bacterial infections, including NTM infections and various multidrug-resistant gram negative bacterial infections.
+Amikacin is currently used to treat different types of chronic and acute bacterial infections, including Non-Tuberculous Mycobacterium (NTM) infections and various multidrug-resistant gram negative bacterial infections.
 IV-administered amikacin is associated with major side effects including nephrotoxicity and ototoxicity (permanent loss of hearing).
 MAT2501 is specifically designed to provide targeted delivery of the potent antibiotic amikacin while providing a significantly improved safety and tolerability profile.
-In preclinical studies MAT2501 demonstrated oral bioavailability and targeted delivery of amikacin directly to the site of infection in both pulmonary (lung) and disseminated NTM infections.
-We recently received FDA clearance to initiate a Phase 1 clinical study of MAT2501 for the treatment of NTM infections.
-The FDA has also designated MAT2501 as a QIDP and an Orphan Drug for the treatment of NTM infections.
-We intend to initially develop MAT2501 for the treatment of NTM infections and will also explore the development of MAT2501 for the treatment of a variety of multi-drug resistant, gram negative bacterial infections.
+In preclinical studies MAT2501 demonstrated efficacy after oral bioavailability in murine models of both pulmonary (lung) and disseminated NTM infections.
+We recently announced results from our Phase 1 clinical study of MAT2501 in healthy volunteers.
+The FDA designated MAT2501 as a QIDP and an Orphan Drug for the treatment of NTM infections.
+We intend to initially develop MAT2501 for the treatment of NTM infections and are also exploring the development of MAT2501 for the treatment of a multi-drug resistant, gram negative bacterial infections.
 If approved, we believe MAT2501 would become the first orally bioavailable aminoglycoside and represent a significant improvement over existing therapies from a treatment and health economic perspective.